canastro/blog/content/blog/2019-01-01---react-ui-lib-part1/index.md

 # Credits
 This post is heavily based on Shawn Wang egghead's course ["Design Systems with React and Typescript in Storybook"](https://egghead.io/courses/design-systems-with-react-and-typescript-in-storybook).
 I did some tweaks and started adding some features on top of whats accomplished by the end of that course.

+*If you find any error, be it on my poor english or any technical detail, please don't be shy.
+I'll try to continuously improve this blog post :simple_smile:*